Offa, Wrexham: Naming

 According to Howard Williams and Liam Delaney, a Professor of Archaeology and Doctoral Researcher respectively, at the University of Chester, the area is named after Bryn Offa (Welsh for Offa's Hill), a housing estate and former hall located currently within the community.
 Bryn Offa itself is actually named after Wat's Dyke which historically passes through the community, as historically there was no distinction between Wat's and Offa's Dyke, leading to local confusion.
-Williams and Delaney state that such distinction between the two dykes was only made by at least the nineteenth century.
+Williams and Delaney state that such distinction between the two dykes was only made by the nineteenth century at earliest.

 History

 Unlike many such community areas in Wales, Offa was not based on the boundaries of an earlier civil parish or township, although it corresponds roughly to some of the areas included in the old township of Wrexham Abbott.
-It was first established only in April 1985, after a boundary review bought four new 'urban' communities into being within the city of Wrexham.
+It was first established only in April 1985, after a boundary review bought four new 'urban' communities into being within the then town of Wrexham.
 The community has four wards, Erddig, Brynyffynnon, Hermitage, and Offa.
 The Community Council states that it was noted in a Welsh Assembly report as one of the most "active and innovative" in Wales.

 At the 2001 census, the community had a total population of 9,852 in 4,294 households, the population increasing to 10,501 at the 2011 census.
 Following the Hermitage ward's inclusion in the top 10% of the Welsh Index of Multiple Deprivation, Offa Community has been involved in the Welsh Assembly's Communities First regeneration programme.